gsssrao/gdg-codelab-vr-ar/README.md

 [Cardboard Design Guidelines](http://www.google.com/design/spec-vr/designing-for-google-cardboard/a-new-dimension.html#)

 3D models can be downloaded from the internet or from the Unity Asset Store.
 One of the websites is:
 [Archive3D](http://archive3d.net/)

 A guide on models supported in Unity can be found [here](http://docs.unity3d.com/Manual/3D-formats.html)

 For model format conversion [Blender](https://www.blender.org/download/) can be used.

-A [basic outline](http://docs.unity3d.com/Manual/android-sdksetup.html)) on Android Developer Environment setup for Unity.
+A [basic outline](http://docs.unity3d.com/Manual/android-sdksetup.html) on Android Developer Environment setup for Unity.
 While building for Unity under Player Settings for Android the Bundle Indetifier and company's name needs to be changed.
 The scene also needs to be included.

 ## Some things for AR

-Select “ARCamera” and in Inspector panel, under “Dataset Load Behaviour (Script)”, “Load Data Set Image_Targets” and “Activate” needs to be selected.
+Select “ARCamera” and in Inspector panel, under “Dataset Load Behaviour (Script)”, “Load Data Set Image_Targets” and “Activate” needs to be checked(selected).

 Make sure that all the required augmented objects are children of ImageTarget.

+Make sure that License key is entered in ARCamera in Inspector Panel.

 ## Unity Installation